f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab4.rst

 Task 2: Enable both Interfaces on ACTIVE BIG-IP
 ===============================================

+In Task 2, we will re-enable our BIG-IP interfaces to restore connectivity.

 +--------------+------------------------------------------------------+
 | Navigate to: | Network --> Interfaces --> place checkmarks in 1.1 & |
 |              | 1.2, then click the "Enable" button:                 |